dbbauer00/dbbauer00.github.io/README.md

 - IT: Troubleshooting, Operating Systems, Asset Management, and Networking Basics.
 - Cybersecurity: Secure Coding and Risk Management
 - Other: Problem Solving, Communication, Tean Collaboration, Leadership, and Adapting to new Technologies.

 ### Projects
+- Title: EZDocs
+  Description: An AI assisted technical documentation creator website for people new to creating documentation.
+The website offers precreated templates to guide users as well as allows them to use AI to generate other templates or check the users work and provide feedback and suggestions.
+  Figure:
+  Keywords:
+  My contributions: Frontend design and provided templates.